 Thermal liner doesn’t cover the whole leg

-Not brilliantly waterproof on the rear if you’re mounting an already-wet bike
+Not brilliantly waterproof on the rear and crotch if you’re mounting an already-wet bike

 RST Tractech Evo 2 Jeans